actuallymentor/static-markdown-blog/README.md

 - yourblog.url/reviews/i-am-am-post.html
 - yourblog.url/interviews/i-am-am-post.html

-`json "type": "post"` This can be post, podcast or page `json "template": "blog"` This refers to the pug template
+`"type": "post"` This can be post, podcast or page `"template": "blog"` This refers to the pug template

 ### Posts vs pages